 you are advised not to swim or paddle in fresh water lakes and rivers.
 Swimming pools in good hotels and clubs are usually well chlorinated and maintained and are safe.
-Tuberculosis and hepatitis (A, B & E) are present in Uganda. over 6 years agoAnswered by Irish Smith via WorldNomads.com
+Tuberculosis and hepatitis (A, B & E) are present in Uganda. almost 7 years agoAnswered by Irish Smith via WorldNomads.com

 Although I never tried it, I was warned of potentially catching bilharzia, which is a pretty bad parasite.
-I've been also told that if you do go and swim in a body of water, you can easily go to a chemist's and get some medicine to treat the parasite before it even really induces symptoms. over 6 years ago
+I've been also told that if you do go and swim in a body of water, you can easily go to a chemist's and get some medicine to treat the parasite before it even really induces symptoms. almost 7 years ago

 I have swum in Lake Victoria and the River Nile a number of times and never caught Bilharzia.
 Not everyone is quite so lucky of course!